Hradec Králové: Economy

 The largest industrial employers with headquarters in the city are ARROW International, a manufacturer of medical instruments and technology owned by Teleflex, and Trelleborg Bohemia, which focuses on the production of rubber and rubber products.

 A traditional industry is the musical instrument manufacturing.
 Hradec Králové is known for the Petrof piano manufacturer, founded in 1864.

 The largest non-industrial employer is the hospital.

 Transport

+Hradec Králové is connected with Prague by the D11 motorway, which runs along the western municipal border.
+Three main roads cross the city centre: the I/11 (which connects the D11 motorway with Šumperk and continues to Ostrava), the I/35 (from Liberec to Mohelnice, further continuing to Olomouc as the D35 motorway) and the I/37 (which connects Hradec Králové with Pardubice).

+The city is located on the intraregional railway lines Pardubice–Liberec and Prague–Trutnov.
+The municipal territory is served by five train stations and stops: Hradec Králové hlavní nádraží (main station), Hradec Králové zastávka, Hradec Králové-Kukleny, Hradec Králové-Slezské Předměstí and Plotiště nad Labem.

-Hradec Králové Airport is a public domestic and private international airport located about 3 km from the city centre.
+Hradec Králové is served by the Hradec Králové Airport.
+It is a public domestic and private international airport, located about 3 km from the city centre.

-Hradec Králové is located on the railway lines of regional importance Pardubice–Liberec and Prague–Trutnov.
+Intra-city transport is provided by the company Dopravní podnik města Hradce Králové, a.s., which is owned by the city of Hradec Králové.
+In addition to buses, trolleybuses also provide intra-city transport.
+Trolleybus service was started in 1949.
+There are eight trolleybus lines in operation.

 Education

 Hradec Králové serves as the educational centre of the region.
 The first school was founded here in 1362.
 Today the University of Hradec Králové, established in 2000, is located in the city.
 Charles University in Prague has two faculties in Hradec Králové: Faculty of Medicine and Faculty of Pharmacy.
 The University of Defense in Brno has its Faculty of Military Medicine in Hradec Králové.